GlenKPeterson/PdfLayoutManager/README.md

 * replace LogicalPage.Orientation with PdfLayoutMgr.Orientation
 * replace LogicalPage with PageGrouping
 * If you usee `cellbuilder.add()` and there are errors, try replacing with `.addStrs(`
+* Replace all java.awt.Color with org.apache.pdfbox.pdmodel.graphics.color.PDColor.
+Yeah, really.

 Recent Changes
 ==============
+***0.6.4-ALPHA***
+ - Changed from java.awt.Color to org.apache.pdfbox.pdmodel.graphics.color.PDColor.
+Java Color was nasty to use with CMYK.

 ***0.6.3-ALPHA***
  - Forced body images on page breaks to fall entirely within the body of the next page.